Function X (FX) Price Tops $0.15 on Exchanges

 Function X Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Function X directly using U.S. dollars.
-Investors seeking to trade Function X should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Function X using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Function X directly using US dollars.
+Investors seeking to acquire Function X should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Function X using one of the aforementioned exchanges.

 Receive News & Updates for Function X Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Function X and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.